jake-figma/component-inspector/README.md

 const MyComponent: FC<{ heading: ReactNode }> = ({ heading }) => <>{heading}</>;
 ```

+The tagname will default to `span` if you use the suffix `--SLOT` without a tagname.

+If your Figma component has a single text property, it will be treated as a generic slot.

 ### Boolean visibility

 If you have a boolean Figma component property that controls visibility of a text or instance swap property, that boolean property will be ignored in generated code and the text or instance swap property will disappear when the boolean is false.